torvalds/linux/Documentation/teaching/labs/kernel_api.rst

   void mutex_unlock(struct mutex *mutex);

 Operations are similar to classic mutex operations in userspace or spinlock
-operations: the mutex is acquired before entering the critical area and releases to the critical area.
-Unlike spin-locks, these operations can only be used in process context.
+operations: the mutex is acquired before entering the critical region and it is released after exiting the critical region.
+Unlike spinlocks, these operations can only be used in process context.

 .. _atomic-variables: